- What Is the Purpose of the Performance Module?

 - Market Fluctuation—Market fluctuation is any increase or decrease in the value of your accounts over the period selected caused by the changes in the mutual funds' beginning and ending share prices (net asset values).
 If all of your holdings are money market funds, there should be no change in value due to market fluctuation, although this is not guaranteed.

-- Net Change—Net change is the dollar value difference between the beginning value and the ending value for the specified time period.
+- Change in Value—Change in value is the dollar value difference between the beginning value and the ending value for the specified time period.

 Test Portfolio Changes is a tool you can use to analyze your T. Rowe Price mutual fund and brokerage holdings, along with any new or other external holdings you wish to include.
 The results are broken down into three categories: Asset Allocation, Risk/Reward, and Morningstar X-Ray®.